Colpocorto/gauntlet-editor/README.md

 * Check max block size (#d000-#de7f).
 The MSX DSK version copies things at #de80 and it can break the last block.
 MSX ROM/TZX and ZX/CPC have different limits.
 Take the biggest known block as reference.
 * Investigate the unknown flag
 * Check load/import dialogs (they have SAVE button)
+* Add the missing flag: choose one EXIT only
+* Draw gates better (use the right pattern depending on the direction)
 - Fix memory leaks
 - Support for the ZX Spectrum version
     -export block